Hi, I’m Oliver — programmer; serial founder; amateur juggler; husband; father of two.

 If you want to get in touch with me, email is best.

-I am an instructor for the following courses at the Franklin W. Olin College of Engineering in Needham, MA:
+I am a visiting faculty member at the Franklin W. Olin College of Engineering in Needham, MA.
+2017-18 AY courses are:

 - ENGR2532: Software Design